vijayrajpanchall/matic-docs/docs/supernets/operate/local-supernet.md

 ### 5. Fund validators on rootchain

-Before starting the validator nodes on the sidechain, we need to fund them on the rootchain network.
+Before starting the validator nodes on the childchain, we need to fund them on the rootchain network.
 This is necessary for validators to be able to send transactions to Ethereum, as they need to have enough funds to cover the gas fees.

 To fund the validators, we can use the polygon-edge rootchain fund command with the following options: